Enriching your extracurricular experiences with technology

 In accordance with our Responsible Use of Computing Resources Policy, all students are expected to behave responsibly while using Miami's computing and information resources.

 The University considers that as both the generator and user of intellectual property, it is vital to have policies regarding protection of intellectual property.
 The University's Responsible Use of Computing Resources Policy addresses copyright and illegal peer-to-peer file sharing explicitly:

 "Respect copyrights, intellectual-property rights, ownership of files and passwords.
 Unauthorized copying of files or passwords belonging to others or to the University may constitute plagiarism or theft.
 Accessing or modifying files without authorization (including altering information, introducing viruses or Trojan horses, or damaging files) is unethical, may be illegal, and may lead to sanctions."

 IT Services has published extensive information to educate students about the value of installing and updating virus and spyware protection software.
-Miami provides virus and spyware protection software free of charge to students and highly recommends that students living in residence halls use it to protect their computers and the Miami network.
+Miami provides virus and spyware protection software free of charge to students and highly recommends that all students use it to protect their computers and the Miami network.

 The Search function available from the university's homepage and the search options available from the myMiami site provide easy access to contact information for any member of the University community.
 You can also find this information in the Miami Directory.
 Students who wish to exclude data from public access must notify the Office of the Registrar in writing.

 Information on events, social activities, and services can be obtained from the following sources: